 Step 3.
 Identify the intended use and target consumer of the product

 Under this preliminary step to the seven HACCP principles, the team will be tasked to identify the target consumers and those that must be warned to practice caution in consuming your product.
 Intended consumers maximize the economic appreciation of your product since they are most likely to buy it.

 Contrary to intended consumers, those who might have any hypersensitivity to the product must also be identified.
 Vulnerable groups may include pregnant individuals, immunocompromised patients, the elderly, and infants.
 This step helps prevent any food safety issues under the HACCP principles.

-- Develop a flow diagram describing the process
+Step 4.
+Develop a flow diagram describing the process

 This step will help determine which process brings a potential hazard with it.
 Under a good flow diagram, a potential risk must have a succeeding step that will help eliminate it or bring it back to acceptable levels.

-- Verify the flow diagram
+Step 5.
+Verify the flow diagram

 After addressing the five preliminary HACCP plan steps and establishing a solid HACCP team, the 7 steps of HACCP can be fulfilled.
 Under these HACCP principles, potential biological, chemical, and physical hazards are identified and analyzed for their potential to cause food safety issues.

 Principle 1.
-Conduct Hazard Analysis
+Conduct Hazard Analysis for all your processes